:::: MENU ::::

 What do you say to someone whose spouse is in hospice?

 • "Your love and dedication to your spouse are a profound testament to your bond.
-During this emotional journey, please lean on me whenever you need to."
+During this emotional journey, the most important thing is to lean on me whenever you need to."

 • "I can see your love for each other, and it's truly touching.
 Please know I'm here to share your joys and help ease your burdens as you navigate this path together."